aitorru/TFM/docs/presentation/main.md

 - Create a decentralized storage and computation system. <!-- To go all the way with the decentralized aproach, nor the data nor the computation must live in a centralized manner.
 That woult mean the data owner woult be a mayor company and the user would have to trust them. -->

-- It has to be a website that allows the user to create an identity, store files and execute code acordinly. <!-- As the state-of-art for login and working with identity is the web this project would be to. -->
+- It has to be a website that allows the user to create an identity, store files and execute code acordinly. <!-- As the state-of-art for login and working with identity is the web this project would be to.
+The concept of SSI is suficientlly complicated for users. -->

 ---